SiruLee/sirulee.github.io/_posts/2024-05-02-Simulation-of-Hamiltonian.md

 ---

 ## Introduction
 The paper introduces a new approach to Hamiltonian simulation with exponentially improved performance compared to the past work[^r1].
 The key idea is to decompose the Hamiltonian in to a linear combination of unitary operations and implement Taylor series of the evolution operator.
-The time evolution is broken up into _segments_ each of which is performed using _oblivious amplitude amplification_.
+The time evolution is broken up into _segments_ each of which is performed using _oblivious amplitude amplification_[^r2].

 ## Summary of Method
 Suppose we are simulating the time evolution of a finite-dimentional Hamiltonian of the form